 “Our team of nine has done a great job this semester,” said Woerner.
 “We are at the point where we have a fully functional proof-of-concept and have decided that this should be more than just a senior design project.”

 Woerner partnered will fellow student Jason Schafer, a computer science major from Fairmont, to transform their class project into a full-fledged business.
-With help with WVU’s Launch Lab, the pair recently established 3WM Software LLC and have filed for a provisional patent for their design project.
+With help from WVU’s Launch Lab, the pair recently established 3WM Software LLC and have filed for a provisional patent for their design project.

 Both students are excited to take their project to the next level, starting with their presentation at the expo.